-Capture resources and store them in user flash memory.
+Disk Capture resources and store them on the printer disk.
+A disk with sufficient space has to be available in order to store captured resources.
+This option displays only if a disk is installed.
+Flash Capture resources and store them in user flash memory.
 A flash with sufficient memory has to be available in order to store captured resources.
-This setting displays only if a flash is available.
+This option displays only if a flash is available.